leocengia/SCI-repo/README.md

 > name as shown in Partner
 > Central] room type is
 > accessible by 1 flight of stairs.

+**Agent-normalized template text**

+The [bathroom/kitchen/bedroom/terrace] in the [insert room name as shown in Partner Central] room type is accessible by 1 flight of stairs.

 **Important information**